mui/mui-x/docs/src/pages/components/data-grid/selection/selection.md

 > ⚠️ Only use this API when you have no alternative.
 Always start from the declarative API that the grid exposes.

-- `onSelectionChange`: Callback fired when one or multiple rows get their selection state change.
+- `onSelectionChange`: Callback fired when the selection state of one or multiple rows changes.

 ## 🚧 Range selection ⚡️